 It’s always about scoring points, isn’t it?
-You know what I mean?
+Do you know what I mean?
 Have a disagreement.
 Get the other guy by putting them down.
 Build yourself up, that does.
 Nope.

 Part of the problem with our world is that the folks who make most of the big decisions haven’t left the playground any more than you or I. They are as human as the rest of us and subject to the same failings.
 We say they should be above it, expect it of them, but know full well that they can’t meet expectations we can’t meet for ourselves.
 We then console ourselves that it’s all their fault, we are victims and they should be unelected, in prison, or otherwise kicked into touch.